SirArsen1/Chicken-Farm-Pygame/README.md

 ![Chicken](https://github.com/user-attachments/assets/941ef87d-ba01-4842-b073-2df205a73e13)

 ## About
-This repo is for my finall assignment for my python cource in university.
-This is a chicken farm game, fairly simple concept, pixel graphics.
-Game written in python using pygame.
+This repo is for my final assignment for my Python course in university.
+This is a chicken farm game, with a fairly simple concept and pixel graphics.
+Game written in Python using PyGame.

 ## Preparation
 - Python 3.12.6
 - Pygame-ce 2.5.5
   `pip install pygame-ce`
 - Download the "Pre-elease" folder
-- Download the font from Font folder into your system
+- Download the font from the Font folder into your system
 - Execute the Main.py
 - Enjoy